-The chiropractic profession is one that is always looking for ways to improve patient care.
+The chiropractic profession is always looking for ways to improve patient care.
 One way chiropractors have done this in the past, and continue to do so today, is through x-ray systems such as traditional straight-arm systems.
 But how do they compare to CDR systems?

 What is a traditional straight-arm x-ray?

 A traditional straight-arm x-ray system is a compact unit with a pivoting arm.
-This arm enables it to shoot x-rays onto a table as well as being able to expand and contract to take the most suitable x-rays.
+This arm allows it to shoot x-rays onto a table and expand and contract to take the most suitable x-rays.

 What is a CDR?